Addictive personality: Description

 Addiction can be defined as an excessive amount of time and resources spent in engaging in an activity or an experience that somehow affects the person's quality of life.
 An addictive personality is when those addictive behaviors progress and change as the individual seeks to produce the desired mood.

 People that face this issue are currently defined to have a brain disease as promoted by the National Institute on Drug Abuse and other authorities.
 People who experience addictive personality disorders typically act on impulses and cannot deal with delayed gratification.
 At the same time, people with this type of personality tend to believe that they do not fit into societal norms and therefore, acting on impulses, deviate from conformity to rebel.
 People with addictive personalities are very sensitive to emotional stress.
 They have trouble handling situations that they deem frustrating, even if the event is for a very short duration.
-The combination of low self-esteem, impulsivity and low tolerance for stress causes these individuals to have frequent mood swings and often suffer from some sort of depression.
+The combination of low self-esteem, impulsivity and low tolerance for stress causes these individuals to have frequent mood swings and often struggle with depression.
 A coping mechanism to deal with their conflicting personality becomes their addiction and the addiction acts as something that the person can control when they find it difficult to control their personality traits.

 People with addictive personalities typically switch from one addiction to the next.
 These individuals may show impulsive behavior such as excessive caffeine consumption, Internet use, eating chocolate or other sugar-laden foods, television watching, or even running.